geminis3/bayas.dev-source/content/posts/turn-off-nvidia-udev.md

 Nvidia GPUs on Linux have always been a headache due to their propietary drivers, but this problem gets worse on Optimus laptops due to **inexistent dynamic power management** technologies on **pre-Turing cards** paired with Intel processors older than Coffee Lake.
 [See official Nvidia documentation on dynamic PM for Turing and newer cards](http://us.download.nvidia.com/XFree86/Linux-x86_64/465.31/README/dynamicpowermanagement.html).

-Turnisng off your Nvidia GPU will result in lower battery consumption when you don't need it (eg coding, watching videos, etc).
+Turning off your Nvidia GPU will result in lower battery consumption when you don't need it (eg coding, watching videos, etc).

-## 1. Blacklist nouveau nor Nvidia modules
+## 1. Blacklist nouveau and nvidia modules

 Create the file `/etc/modprobe.d/block-nvidia.conf`: